 Some Biblical thoughts on Eucharistic miracles

-One argument Catholics use to substantiate their doctrine is Eucharistic miracles.
-Ordinarily, even the most die hard Catholic will admit that the priest can consecrate the bread and wine all he likes, it remains bread and wine.
+One argument Catholics use to substantiate their version of the Real Presence is Eucharistic miracles.
+Ordinarily, even the most die hard Catholic will admit that no matter what the priest does to the bread and wine, it retains the appearance of bread and wine.
 It looks like bread and wine, it acts like bread and wine, it tastes like bread and wine, and its final destination is the toilet, much like bread and wine.
-But according to the Catholic Church, there have been exceptions throughout history.
+But supposedly, there have been exceptions throughout history.
 Times when the host, rather than remaining bread and wine, visibly transform.
-These Eucharistic miracles, such as the ones portrayed in Italian documentary "Segni" (signs) are supposed to prove the Eucharist.
+These Eucharistic miracles are supposed to prove the Eucharist.

 The first problem with this argument is that Eucharistic miracles are dubious, to say the least.
-Indeed, many of them are outright refuted.
-Several of them turn out to be fungus rather than blood.
-That's when research actually happens, but quite often, it is prevented from doing so.
-You will struggle to find any properly documented examples of scientific studies into Eucharistic miracles.
+You will struggle to find any properly documented examples of these alleged Eucharistic miracles.
+Even when the documentation is followed, scientific study rarely occurs.

 One scientific study I would like to see done is not in the form of biological investigation, but psychological.
-Take a Eucharistic miracle, place it in a room full of high ranking Catholics (even the Pope, if he is available) and point them to it.
-So, you believe this is the actual flesh and blood of Jesus?
+Take a Eucharistic miracle, place it in a room full of high ranking Catholics (even the Pope, if he is available) and say to them "you believe this is the actual flesh and blood of Jesus?
 You believe it's what you've been consuming every Sunday since you converted?
 You believe your religion actually requires you eat it to get saved?
-Put your mouth where your money is: Eat it.
+Put your mouth where your money is: Eat it."

 I'm willing to bet that very few of them, if any, would volunteer.
 They might not know what it actually is, but they know what it isn't: The resurrected, glorified, incorruptible body of Jesus Christ.
 Some of these "miracles" are hundreds of years old.
 Who knows what would happen to the body of a man so foolish as to stick them in his mouth?